 The first thing to understand is that while it’s extremely healthy for your mind and your body, exercise itself can actually be counterintuitive to weight loss.
 How, you ask?

-Have you ever indulged in rich, high calorie food after exercising, simply because you felt like you burned a lot of calories in the previous workout session?
+Have you ever indulged in rich, high-calorie food after exercising, simply because you felt like you burned a lot of calories in the previous workout session?
 You’re certainly not alone, and this is one of the ways exercise isn’t helpful to weight loss.
 In fact, an entire study was done on the matter, and the results showed that people generally tend to overestimate their calorie burn from an hour’s worth of exercise.
-They then end up undoing all their good work, by snacking on a slice of pizza, or a similarly high calorie meal.
+They then end up undoing all their good work, by snacking on a slice of pizza, or a similarly high-calorie meal.

-With that established, the next important thing to understand is that it’s actually the calories going in to your body that are making you fat.
-If you can begin to control these, you’re on the right path to finally slimming down, or maintaining your current weight.
+With that established, the next important thing to understand is that it’s actually the calories going into your body that are making you fat.
+If you can begin to control these, you’re on the right path to finally slimming down or maintaining your current weight.

 The first step on the road to a healthier lifestyle is a better and more balanced diet.
-According to experts, a balanced diet contains various foods from all 5 major food groups i.e. fruits, vegetables, grains, protein rich food, and dairy.
+According to experts, a balanced diet contains various foods from all 5 major food groups i.e., fruits, vegetables, grains, protein-rich food, and dairy.
 Ask yourself if your current diet contains enough of all five groups.

-Restrict your Calorie Intake
+3. Restrict Your Calorie Intake

-As we mentioned before, the excess calories going into your system are what causing the problems.
+As we mentioned before, the excess calories going into your system are what cause the problems.
 A study of 629 women and 155 men showed that by simply monitoring their intake and adding a bit of exercise daily, the participants managed to lose an average of 30 kg (66 lbs), and sustained a weight loss of 13.6 kg (30 lbs) over the next 5 years.

 Use this calorie counter to take a rough estimate of how many calories you should be consuming daily to maintain your current weight.
 Once you have a figure, simply cut down on those calories, and watch as your waist starts to shrink.
-Once again, having your daily meals already portioned is a great way to ensure you don’t over eat.
+Once again, having your daily meals already portioned is a great way to ensure you don’t overeat.

-Majority of overweight people are scared of weighing themselves, simply out of fear that a quantitative result would confirm their horrors.
+The majority of overweight people are scared of weighing themselves, simply out of fear that a quantitative result would confirm their horrors.
 Once you begin the process of losing weight, it’s extremely crucial that you don’t get distracted.
 Weighing yourself weekly would help give you a nice dose of motivation to go on, as you could see the weight loss in action.

 This becomes especially important for people who have lost weight, and would now like to maintain it.
 A weekly measurement would tell them how well they’re doing, and what changes they need to make.